Conjugacy in Abstract Semigroups, Transformation and Diagram Monoids, and Conjugacy Growth: Introduction

 \subsection{Outline}

 We conclude the introduction with an outline of the rest of the paper.
 In \S\ref{Sbs:char}, we provide various alternative definitions of $\cfn$, which we will use throughout the paper.
 It was stated in \cite{ArKiKoMaTA} that ``\ldots in general, Green's relations and the conjugacies under consideration are not comparable with respect to inclusion.''
 However, in \S\ref{Sbs:green}, we will show a very nice feature of $\cfn$, namely that in any semigroup, $\cfn$ is included in Green's relation $\greenD$, and that $\cfn$ and $\greenD$ coincide when restricted to idempotents.
 In \S\ref{Sec:inverse}--\ref{Sec:epi}, we study $\cfn$ in inverse and stable semigroups, and in epigroups and completely regular semigroups.

-In \S\ref{Sec:w-ds}, we study $\cwn$ and dynamical systems.
+In \S\ref{Sec:w-ds}, we examine $\cwn$, its connection to $\ctr$, and its origins in dynamical systems.
+This section answers a question left open in \cite{ArKiKoMaTA}: how can $\ctr$ be extended from epigroups to all semigroups?

 Section \S\ref{Sec:tra} deals with transformation semigroups.
-In subsection \S\ref{subnat}, which extends the results obtained in \cite{Ko18}, we characterize conjugacy $\cfn$ in some well-known semigroups of transformations, using the representation of transformations by directed graphs (see \S\ref{Subfdr}).
-In subsection \S\ref{subbp}, we compare conjugacy by permutations (the traditional idea of {\em changing the label}) with the other concepts we are dealing with, in order to clarify the interconnections between the abstract definitions and the intuitive notion associated with conjugacy.
-In subsection \S\ref{sublin}, we deal with linear conjugacy in finite monoids.
-Subsection \S\ref{ssec:conjGset} has the description of $\cfn$ in $G$-sets when $G$ is abelian.
-The definition of $\cfn$ was not available during the work that led to \cite{ArKiKoMaTA}, so this section can be viewed as an extension of \cite{ArKiKoMaTA}, which includes the investigation of properties of $\cfn$.
-In particular, it seems clear that $\cfn$ has very nice features when compared with the notions treated in \cite{ArKiKoMaTA}.
+In \S\ref{subnat}, which extends the results obtained in \cite{Ko18}, we characterize conjugacy $\cfn$ in some well-known semigroups of transformations, using the representation of transformations by directed graphs (see \S\ref{Subfdr}).
+In \S\ref{subbp}, we compare conjugacy by permutations (the traditional idea of {\em changing the label}) with the other concepts we are dealing with, in order to clarify the interconnections between the abstract definitions and the intuitive notion associated with conjugacy.
+Subsection \S\ref{ssec:conjGset} has the description of $\cfn$ in the endomorphism monoid of a $G$-set, for $G$ abelian.

-The next sections contain potentially most promising and impactful results of this paper.
-In \S\ref{Sec:mapping}, we show how the notion of the natural conjugacy $\cfn$ leads to the definition of partial inner automorphisms of an arbitrary semigroup (in analogy with the inner automorphisms of an arbitrary group).
-Therefore, we are able to assign to each semigroup (linear, topological, or any other kind) a natural inverse semigroup, which in many cases will encode important information about the original semigroup, which then can be tractable using techniques of inverse semigroup theory.
-In particular, we describe this inverse semigroup for the full transformation monoid, the endomorphisms of a $G$-set (for an abelian group $G$), and for a Rees matrix semigroup.